Salsa de Aguacate con Crema

 Adapt the Recipe to Your Taste

 Like it hotter?
-Add another serrano chile.
+Add another serrano.
 Love garlic?
 Add another clove.
-It’s a very flexible recipe.
-Play around with it until you get it just how you like it.
-Just be sure to chill the salsa for 1 hour before serving to allow the flavors to blend.
+It’s a flexible recipe.
+Play with it until it’s just how you like it.
+If you have the time, be sure to chill the salsa for an hour before serving so the flavors have time to blend.

 What are you waiting for?
 Time to make some salsa!